lavague-ai/LaVague/docs/docs/get-started/customization.md

 ### Custom Contexts on-the-fly

-Another way to customize your agent on-the-fly is to create a custom Context on-the-fly by initializing a Context with the mdoels of your choice.
+Another way to customize your agent on-the-fly is to create a custom Context on-the-fly by initializing a Context with the models of your choice.

-In this case, there is no default values and you will need to provide a model instance for all three exepcted models (`mm_llm`, `llm` and `embedding`).
+In this case, there is no default values and you will need to provide a model instance for all three expected models (`mm_llm`, `llm` and `embedding`).

-Here's an example of how you can create a custom Context on-the-fly and build youar agent with it:
+Here's an example of how you can create a custom Context on-the-fly and build your agent with it:

 ```python
 from llama_index.llms.gemini import Gemini